Child poverty fell by 46 percent in 2021 amid tax credit expansion

-(The Hill) — Child poverty in the United States fell by 46 percent in 2021, a record low achieved largely by expanding the child tax credit, according to new data released by the U.S. Census Bureau.
+(The Hill) — Child poverty in the United States fell by 46% in 2021, a record low achieved largely by expanding the child tax credit, according to new data released by the U.S. Census Bureau.

-The data shows 5.2 percent of children were in poverty in 2021, down significantly from the 9.2 percent of impoverished children the previous year.
+The data shows 5.2% of children were in poverty in 2021, down significantly from the 9.2% of impoverished children the previous year.

 Child poverty under the census bureau’s official measure declined by only 0.7 percentage points, but the bureau says the scale reflects a limited analysis solely based on pretax cash income.